Sierra Leone: One-party state and dawn of the 'Republic' (1968–1991)

-Stevens is generally criticised for dictatorial methods and government corruption, but on a positive note, he kept the country stable and from collapsing into civil war.
-He created several government institutions that are still in use today.
-Stevens also reduced ethnic polarisation in government by incorporating members of various ethnic groups into his all-dominant APC government.
+Stevens is generally criticised for dictatorial methods and government corruption, but he kept the country stable and from collapsing into civil war.
+He created government institutions still in use.
+Stevens reduced ethnic polarisation in government by incorporating members of various ethnic groups into his all-dominant APC government.

-Siaka Stevens retired from politics in November 1985 after being in power for eighteen years.
-The APC named a new presidential candidate to succeed Stevens at party's last delegate conference, held in Freetown in November 1985.
-The candidate was Major General Joseph Saidu Momoh, head of the Sierra Leone Armed Forces and Stevens' own choice to succeed him.
-As head of the armed forces, General Momoh had been loyal to Stevens, who had appointed him to the position.
-Like Stevens, Momoh was also a member of the minority Limba ethnic group.
+Stevens retired from politics in November 1985.
+The APC named a new presidential candidate, Major General Joseph Saidu Momoh, head of the Sierra Leone Armed Forces.
+Momoh had been loyal to Stevens, who had appointed him to the position.
+Like Stevens, Momoh was a member of the minority Limba ethnic group.
 As the sole candidate, Momoh was elected president without opposition and sworn in as Sierra Leone's second president on 28 November 1985 in Freetown.
-A one-party parliamentary election between APC members was held in May 1986.
-President Momoh appointed his former military colleague and key ally, Major General Mohamed Tarawalie to succeed him as the head of the Sierra Leone Military.
-General Tarawalie was also a strong loyalist and key Momoh supporter.
-President Momoh named James Bambay Kamara as the head of the Sierra Leone Police.
+President Momoh appointed his former military colleague and key ally, Major General Mohamed Tarawalie, to succeed him as head of the Sierra Leone Military.
+Momoh named James Bambay Kamara head of the Sierra Leone Police.
 Bambay Kamara was also a strong Momoh loyalist and supporter.
-Momoh broke from former President Siaka Stevens by integrating the powerful SSD into the Sierra Leone Police as a special paramilitary force.
-Under President Stevens, the SSD had been a powerful personal force used to maintain his hold on power, independent from the Sierra Leone Military and Sierra Leone Police Force.
-The Sierra Leone Police under Bambay Kamara's leadership was accused of physical violence, arrest and intimidation against critics of President Momoh's government.
+Momoh broke from Stevens by integrating the SSD into the Sierra Leone Police as a special paramilitary force.
+Under Stevens, the SSD had been a personal force used to maintain his hold on power, independent from the Sierra Leone Military and Sierra Leone Police Force.
+The Sierra Leone Police under Bambay Kamara's leadership was accused of physical violence, arrest, and intimidation against critics of Momoh's government.

-President Momoh's strong links with the army and his verbal attacks on corruption earned him much-needed initial support among Sierra Leoneans.
-With the lack of new faces in the new APC cabinet under president Momoh and the return of many of the old faces from Stevens' government, criticisms soon arose that Momoh was simply perpetuating the rule of Stevens.
+Momoh's strong links with the army and verbal attacks on corruption earned him initial support among Sierra Leoneans.
+With the lack of new faces in the APC cabinet under Momoh and the return of many from Stevens's government, criticisms soon arose that Momoh was simply perpetuating the rule of Stevens.

 The next few years under the Momoh administration were characterised by corruption, which Momoh defused by sacking several senior cabinet ministers.
-To formalise his war against corruption, President Momoh announced a "Code of Conduct for Political Leaders and Public Servants".
-After an alleged attempt to overthrow President Momoh in March 1987, more than 60 senior government officials were arrested, including Vice-President Francis Minah, who was removed from office, convicted of plotting the coup, and executed by hanging in 1989, along with five others.
+To formalise his war against corruption, Momoh announced a "Code of Conduct for Political Leaders and Public Servants".
+After an alleged attempt to overthrow Momoh in March 1987, more than 60 senior government officials were arrested, including Vice-President Francis Minah, who was convicted of plotting the coup and executed by hanging in 1989.